Druidan/RPS-Multiplayer/README.md

 ## Bugs to Fix
 * Sometimes a player will be awarded two wins for a single win.
+* I am currently still getting a type error where the app reads a room snapshot as null.
+I'm not sure when it is happeneing as it doesn't seem to interfere with the game mechanics.

 ## Future Features:
 * Choosing rock, paper, or scissors, will be on a timer.